 19. And now we are on top of The Dome, at the elevation

 of 1,374 meters, with the remnants of what was likely a fire lookout tower

 Top of The Dome near Williams Lake BC Canada

 20. And here are the promised panoramic plateau

-View from The Dome near Williams Lake BC Canada
+View from The Dome - Hike in Williams Lake BC Canada Area

 21. Nothing too overwhelming, but not too shabby